aws-samples/aws-ipranges-api/README.md

 ## AWS-IPRanges-API

-[Serverless](https://aws.amazon.com/serverless/) web site based on [Amazon API Gateway](https://aws.amazon.com/api-gateway/) and [AWS Lambda](https://aws.amazon.com/lambda/) that outputs IP prefixes from AWS ip-ranges.json for use by firewalls and other applications
+[Serverless](https://aws.amazon.com/serverless/) web site based on [Amazon API Gateway](https://aws.amazon.com/api-gateway/) and [AWS Lambda](https://aws.amazon.com/lambda/) that outputs IP prefixes from AWS ip-ranges.json for use by firewalls and other applications.

+This solution is mentioned in blog post [How to enhance CloudFront origin security of on-premise web servers using third-party firewalls](https://aws.amazon.com/blogs/networking-and-content-delivery/how-to-enhance-cloudfront-origin-security-of-on-premise-web-servers-using-third-party-firewalls/)

 ## Description
 AWS [publishes](https://docs.aws.amazon.com/general/latest/gr/aws-ip-ranges.html) its IP ranges in json format through [ip-ranges.json](https://ip-ranges.amazonaws.com/ip-ranges.json).
 The IP prefixes are commonly used by network firewalls for inbound and/or outbound network access control.